 Peer-2-Peer Lending vs Bonds

-P2P lending has earned a reputation of an attractive investment opportunity with a relatively moderate risk level.
+P2P lending has earned a reputation as an attractive investment opportunity with a relatively moderate risk level.

 There are good reasons for it.

-P2P lending allows building a steady passive income, diversifying your portfolio, and contributing to the businesses you see important to the society.
+P2P lending allows for building a steady passive income, diversifying your portfolio, and contributing to the businesses you see important to society.

 Still, a smart investor always keeps an eye open for other opportunities, right?

-So, no wonder we see that many readers are curious how bonds work compared to P2P.
+So, no wonder we see that many readers are curious about how bonds work compared to P2P.

 At first sight, bonds may seem like a more reliable option.
 Just think about what your first associations are.
 Bonds:

 - exist longer than P2P lending, thus, must be more reliable.